-The criteria used for redundancy selection must be fair, clear, objective and non-discriminatory, precisely defined and capable of being applied in an independent way.
-The criteria must be applied fairly and consistently to all employees at Blaenau Gwent who have been identified as at risk.
+The criteria used for redundancy selection must be fair, clear, objective and nondiscriminatory, precisely defined and capable of being applied in an independent way.
+The criteria must be applied fairly and consistently to all employees who have been identified as at risk.